-When seeking investment for your business (or, for that matter a social enterprise or creative project) it pays to think like an investor, giving an investor the information they want rather than telling them everything you want to say.
+When seeking investment for your business it pays to think like an investor, giving an investor the information they want rather than telling them everything you want to say.

 The most important document when you first start talking to investors is your “one-pager” or executive summary.
 I don’t literally mean an executive summary that summarises your business plan, but rather a short, specifically written document that summarises your investment opportunity and acts as a calling card when approaching investors and angel networks.
 It is best to keep this to one page.
 Some founders opt to send their pitch deck to get a meeting with investors, but this makes no sense.
 If you use the pitch deck to secure the meeting, what will you actually use to discuss the opportunity when you do meet the investor?